 If a nonstandard vertical sync pulse is detected, which is often the case with non-broadcast quality VTR's at anything other than play speed, the VITC reader is unable to count video lines.
-In this case, the VITC reader will read the first two lines it finds (if any) which have VITC on them, regardless of your EPROM and software settings.
+Bit 7 of time code status byte #1 will go high, and the VITC reader will read the first two lines it finds (if any) which have VITC on them, regardless of your EPROM and software settings.